seanphan05/Sale_Report_Generating_Application/readme.md

 2. Due to security reason:
 Password will not be shown in handler.js file.
-Credential infor will not be shown in config.php file.
+Credential info will not be shown in config.php file.